David Empringham: Racing career

 Empringham began his racing career in 1987, competing in the Spenard/David Formula 2000 series.
 He then competed regularly in the GM Motorsport series (teammate of Canadian racing legend Richard Spenard) for several years, drove a handful of races in the IMSA Firestone Firehawk series, the Porsche Turbo Cup and Formula Toyota Atlantic.

 In 1992, Empringham began competing full-time in the Toyota Atlantic Championship, where he won back-to-back championships in 1993 and 1994.
-In 1993, David won the Championship with "underdog" CANASKA racing and Canadian Tire sponsorship, based out of Toronto, Ontario.
+In 1993, he won the Championship with "underdog" CANASKA racing and Canadian Tire sponsorship, based out of Toronto, Ontario.
 1994 saw Empringham move to the BDJS racing team, based in Indianapolis, Indiana, taking the Canadian Tire sponsorship with him.
 1995 saw Empringham narrowly miss winning a third championship, being beat out by Richie Hearn for the title.

 1996 saw Empringham make the move to Indy Lights, replacing Greg Moore, who had moved up to the team's CART operation, in the Player's/Forsythe racing Lola.
 1996 saw many wins including a thrilling victory in the fastest Indy Lights race ever run on the high banks of Michigan International Speedway during the Inaugural US 500 weekend in May, and ultimately another Championship for "Emp's" mantle, taking the 1996 Indy Lights Title.
 1997 saw some successes, but no championship.

 In 2001, after several years out of the spotlight, David began competing Part-time in Grand-Am Cup and Grand-Am Motorola series races.
-During the 2005 season, he managed 2 victories and 8 top-ten finishes on his way to the GS series title with co-driver Scott Maxwell driving for Multimatic Motorsports.
+During the 2005 season, he managed two victories and eight top-ten finishes on his way to the GS series title with co-driver Scott Maxwell driving for Multimatic Motorsports.

 Since then, Empringham has competed in a Mitsubishi Lancer Evolution in Time Attack events for the Sierra Enterprises (USA) team.
 Empringham is a two-time runner-up at the World Time Attack Challenge in Sydney, Australia (2010, 2011), both times losing out to Tarzan Yamada, who drives for the Japanese Cyber Evo team in a similar Mitsubishi Lancer Evolution.

-In 2012 Empringham returned to full-time racing in the Continental Tire Sports Car Challenge with co-driver John Farano in the #83 BGB Motorsports Porsche Carrera.
-After a consistent season of points finished (however no wins), Empringham and John won the 2012 driver's title.
-In 2013, Dave returned to Multimatic Motorsports with Farano to compete in the CTSCC series in the #15 Aston Martin Vantage V8 Grand-Am race car.
+In 2012, Empringham returned to full-time racing in the Continental Tire Sports Car Challenge with co-driver John Farano in the No. 83 BGB Motorsports Porsche Carrera.
+After a consistent season of points finishes, Empringham and Farano won the 2012 driver's title despite not winning a round.
+In 2013, Dave returned to Multimatic Motorsports with Farano to compete in the CTSCC series in the No. 15 Aston Martin Vantage V8 Grand-Am race car.